Australopithecus africanus: Palaeoecology

-South African australopithecines appear to lived in an area with a wide range of habitats.
+South African australopithecines appear to have lived in an area with a wide range of habitats.
 At Sterkfontein, fossil wood belonging to the liana Dichapetalum cf. mombuttense was recovered.
 The only living member of this tree genus in South Africa is Dichapetalum cymosum, which grows in dense, humid gallery forests.
 In modern day, D. mombuttense only grows in the Congolian rainforests, so its presence could potentially mean the area was an extension of this rainforest.
 The wildlife assemblages indicate a mix of habitats such as bush savanna, open woodland, or grassland.
 The shrub Anastrabe integerrima was also found, which today only grows on the wetter South African coastline.
 This could indicate the Cradle of Humankind received more rainfall in the Plio-Pleistocene.
 In total, the Cradle of Humankind may have featured gallery forests surrounded by grasslands.
 Taung also appears to have featured a wet, closed environment.

 Australopithecines and early Homo likely preferred cooler conditions than later Homo, as there are no australopithecine sites that were below 1000 m in elevation at the time of deposition.
 This would mean that, like chimps, they often inhabited areas with an average diurnal temperature of 25 C, dropping to 10 or 5 C at night.

 In 1983, studying P. robustus remains, South African palaeontologist Charles Kimberlin Brain hypothesised that australopithecine bones accumulated in caves due to large carnivore activity, dragging in carcasses.
 He was unsure if these predators actively sought them out and brought them back to the cave den to eat, or inhabited deeper recesses of caves and ambushed them when they entered.
 Baboons in this region modern day often shelter in sinkholes especially on cold winter nights, though Brain proposed that australopithecines seasonally migrated out of the Highveld and into the warmer Bushveld, only taking up cave shelters in spring and autumn.
 The A. africanus fossils from Sterkfontein Member 4 were likely accumulated by big cats, though hunting hyenas and jackals may have also played a role.
 Scratches, gouges, and puncture marks on the Taung child similar to those inflicted by modern crowned eagles indicate this individual was killed by a bird of prey.